Experimental System for Molecular Communication in Pipe Flow With Magnetic Nanoparticles: Mathematical Signal Model

 \section{Mathematical Signal Model}

 In this section, first the modeling assumptions for the channel, transmitter, and receiver are described and then the CIR, i.e., the expected received signal for one single injection, is derived.
+We note that the CIR, normalized with respect to the injected number of particles, can also be interpreted as the probability of observing an individual signaling particle at a given time.
 For quick reference, a sketch of the assumed abstract system model is shown in Fig.~\ref{fig:abstract system}.